lt_initdb — database instance initialization tool, it creates a new LightDB database instance

 LTDATA

-Specifies the directory where the database cluster is to be
+Specifies the directory where the database instance is to be

 stored; can be overridden using the -D